 Jason thanked Sam Rost, Andrea Sitzes, and Wes Young for serving on this committee.

-Jason clarified the first vote is only for governmental members.
+Jason clarified only governmental members may vote to appoint the non-governmental representatives.

 a.
 2024-2025 Non-Governmental Representatives

 The Nominating Committee made the motion, and Dawne Gardner seconded the motion to approve 2024 – 2025 Non-Governmental Representatives.
 Motion carried.